SemanticComputing/python-arpa-linker/README.md

                        omitted.
   --fo FO              Output file format (rdflib serializer).
 Default is
                        turtle.
+  --rdfclass RDFCLASS  Process only subjects of the given type (goes through
+                       all subjects by default).
-  --rdfclass RDFCLASS  Process only instances of the given class --prop PROP          Property that's value is to be used in matching.
+  --prop PROP          Property that's value is to be used in matching.
                        Default is skos:prefLabel.
 ```